PHOT 474A: STUDIO PHOTOGRAPHY TECHNIQUES I NONCREDIT

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-- Maintain a written studio and lighting notebook/journal that describes necessary tools, exposures, and lighting arrangements, as well as personal reflective notations addressing the efficacy of various studio set-ups
+Maintain a studio and lighting journal that describes necessary tools, exposures, and lighting arrangements, as well as personal notations addressing the efficacy of various studio set-ups.